 The last example, the gunpowder, points to what Bacon calls natural magic, "wherein a small mass of matter overcomes and regulates a far larger mass; I mean the contriving that of two motions one shall by its superior velocity get the start and take effect before the other has time to act."
 (NO, Works IV 212) In this sort of instances, the natural properties are used in an intelligent way, through knowledge of different forms, axioms, motions, and forces involved, to bring about the most marvellous works.
-Besides the mere knowledge of the nature of different things, technology qua magic requires also the knowledge of the possibilities of combining different natures such that a minimal change can produce a complete transformation.34
+Besides the mere knowledge of the nature of different things, technology qua magic requires also the knowledge of the complete transformation.35